binaris/mac/README.md

 A small and free application enabling easy keyboard shortcuts for window location on your monitor(s), including fullscreen, right/left/center of screen, move to the next/previous monitor, etc. Quite similar to what you can easily do with the Windows key on Windows...

+# Handy Vim Plugins

+- `hashivim/vim-terraform` for auto-formatting your Terraform files, and other stuff.
+    (e.g. to auto-format upon saving a `.tf` file, add this to your `.vimrc`:

+      autocmd bufwritepost *.tf :TerraformFmt